-The concept of collaborative #SmashingConf #NYC conference is the first thing that has delighted us – namely, the Smashing Magazine team has opened two Google Docs with a list of all workshops and lectures and has given access rights all visitors so that they can comment and post direct questions to the lecturers.
-Please click on http://smashed.by/nyc1 + http://smashed.by/nyc2 (if I’m already boring) and find out all the information from one of the most important UX conferences.
+The concept of collaborative #SmashingConf #NYC conference is the first thing that has delighted us – namely, the Smashing Magazine team has opened two Google Docs with a list of all workshops and lectures and has given access rights to all visitors so that they can comment and post direct questions to the lecturers.
+Please click on http://smashed.by/nyc1 + http://smashed.by/nyc2 (if I’m already bored) and find out all the information from one of the most important UX conferences.
 Day zero started in the impressive Microsoft Research Center in the center of Manhattan, while the two “real” days of the conference were held at Broadway, in one of the most modern theaters -New World Stages.

 I will not describe in detail what was happening day by day because I think that you can also read it from the “docs” above.
 I’d rather describe the topics that we noticed to obviously prevail among UX colleagues:

 These three “topics” are more important than choosing web technology, CMS, Photoshop vs. Sketch battle or any other smooth auto-masturbative topics.
 The reason is simple – they are important to the end user, and by focusing on them you will achieve that your application is of high quality and useful to the market.